ansys/scade-ps/doc/source/user-guide/copy-properties/index.rst

 This sub-command copies a selection of tool properties from a reference project to targets projects.
-The properties are propagated for all the configurations they appear in the reference project.
+The properties are propagated for all the configurations where they appear in the reference project.
 A configuration is created in the target project if needed.

 The properties to consider should be specified in a configuration file (JSON):

-* keys: Identifiers of the tools
+* keys: Identifiers of the tools.
 * values: Identifiers of the properties.

   When a property designates a file that can be relative to the project, prefix